What Are The 6 Main Stress?

 Time Management

 Effective time management can help reduce stress by prioritizing tasks, setting realistic goals, and avoiding procrastination.
-Planning and organizing your time can create a sense of control and reduce feelings of overwhelm.
+Planning and organizing your time can create a sense of control and reduce overwhelming feelings.

 Self-Care Practices